Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

 In Sec.~\ref{sec:dynamicalfriction}, we discussed the counterintuitive result that galaxies do not virialize if bound to the core of a cored DM halo.
 In simulations of equal-mass mergers, Ref. \cite{Kim:2016ujt} found that such galaxies oscillate about the center of the halo with an amplitude equivalent to the core radius.
 The easiest galaxies to definitively associate with cores are the biggest, the BCGs.
 If the models of Ref. \cite{Kim:2016ujt} are correct and hold for more typical mergers where the masses of the two merging systems can be significantly different, then BCGs should be offset in both position and velocity from the center of a relaxed cluster.
-These studies from dark-matter-only simulations were followed up in \cite{Harvey:2018uwf} to show that the effect of the BCG ``wobble" in a cored profile is present even in full hydrodynamic simulations.
+These studies from DM-only simulations were followed up in \cite{Harvey:2018uwf} to show that the effect of the BCG ``wobble" in a cored profile is present even in full hydrodynamic simulations that include star--formation and feedback. {In principle cores formed by baryonic feedback can also lead to BCG wobbles during merger.
+To study the combined effect of self-interactions and baryonic feedback, in a detailed study of offsets in simulations that include both SIDM and hydrodynamics, Ref. \cite{Harvey:2018uwf} show that the distribution of BCG offsets in equal mass mergers is biased high in the simulations that have both SIDM and baryons compared to those that have CDM only and baryons.
+The mean of the offset distribution increases as a function of the SIDM cross--section.}

 It is in this context that some key observational results about galaxy cluster centers become even more interesting.
 Because measurement of the density profile of clusters from weak lensing depends critically in accurate determination of cluster centers, the weak lensing community is highly invested in identifying the best observational tracer of halo centers.
 From numerous studies, the main finding is that the position of the central galaxy (usually, but not always, the BCG \cite{Skibba:2010ez,lauer2014,hikage2017}) is by far the least noisy and most accurate tracer of the cluster center \cite{George:2012xd,vonderLinden:2012kh,lauer2014}.
 Ref. \cite{lauer2014} finds that the median offset between the BCG and the X-ray center of massive clusters is about 10 kpc.
 If true, and if the equal-mass merger prediction of Ref. \cite{Kim:2016ujt} holds more generally, the implied constraint on the SIDM hard-sphere cross section is of order $0.1~$cm$^2$/g.
 Ref. \cite{Harvey:2017afv} claim a detection of BCG offsets, which can be verified with the large and well-studied cluster samples from current wide-field optical surveys.
 The measurement from \cite{Harvey:2017afv} is presented in Fig. \ref{fig:BCG-offset-obs}, along with the simulation results for the offset from \cite{Harvey:2018uwf}. \red{The current constraints from the measurement of BCG wobbles in the cores of galaxy clusters is $\sigma/m_\text{DM} < 0.39 \ \rm cm^2/g$ at the 95\% C.L.~\cite{Harvey:2018uwf} and data from future surveys like Euclid are expected to further improve these tight bounds. }